snugel/cas-offinder/README.md

 Save it as 'input.txt'.

 Now you can run Cas-OFFinder as following:

     $> ./cas-offinder input.txt G out.txt
     ...

-Then the output file will be generated :
+Then output file will be generated :
 - The first column of the output file indicates the given query sequence,
-- The second column is the FASTA title (if you downloaded it from UCSC or Ensembl, it is usually chromosome name),
+- The second column is the FASTA title (if you downloaded it from UCSC or Ensembl, it is usually a chromosome name),
-- The third column is the position of the off-target site,
+- The third column is the position of the off-target site (same convention with Bowtie),
-- The forth column shows the actual sequence at the position with indicating mismatched bases in lowercase letters,
+- The forth column shows the actual sequence from the position (mismatched bases noted in lowercase letters),
-- The fifth column is the direction of the found sequence (same convention with bowtie),
+- The fifth column indicates forward strand(+) or reverse strand(-) of the found sequence,
 - ... and the last column is the number of the mismatched bases.

 out.txt: